edgarVazquez43/human_follower/README.md

 sudo udevadm control --reload-rules && sudo service udev restart && sudo udevadm trigger

+Please, unplug the laser sensor and plug-in again. if you type 'ls /dev/sensor' you should see in terminal something like:

+'hokuyo_H1107995'

 # Human Follower

 This work was developed for PUMAS team as a degree work for some National Autonomous University of Mexico.
 This work is based on leg_finder algorithms and some trackers.